-Key audit matter How the matter was addressed in our audit The goodwill reported in the financial statements was recognised for ADB Compensa Vienna Insurance Group cash-generating unit ("CGU") upon the acquisition of the insurance business in Lithuania and Latvia from Compensa TU S.A.
+The goodwill reported in the financial statements was recognised for ADB Compensa Vienna Insurance Group cash-generating unit ("CGU") upon the acquisition of the insurance business in Lithuania and Latvia from Compensa TU S.A.
 Vienna Insurance Group in 2015.

 Pursuant to the relevant provisions of the financial reporting standards, annual impairment testing is required for CGUs to which goodwill has been allocated.
 As disclosed in Note 1, based on its current year's test, the Company did not recognise any impairment in respect of the CGU.

-As discussed in Note 1, the recoverable amount of the cash generating unit as at 31 December 2023 was determined using the discounted cash flows projection (value-in-use), based on the five-year financial forecasts prepared by the Management and its estimate of terminal value.
+As discussed in Note 1, the recoverable amount of the cash generating unit as at 31 December 2024 was determined using the discounted cash flows projection (value-in-use), based on the five-year financial forecasts prepared by the Management and its estimate of terminal value.

 The determination of recoverable amount of the CGU is a process that requires the Management to make significant judgements and assumptions, including those in respect of future operating cash flows (including the assumptions on gross premiums written, development of volume of policies sold and loss ratios), growth rates and discount rates.

 Complex models using forward-looking assumptions tend to be prone to greater risk of management bias, error and inconsistent application.
 These conditions necessitate our additional attention in the audit, in particular to address the objectivity of sources used for assumptions, and their consistent application.

 Due to the above factors, we considered this area to be a key audit matter.

+How the matter was addressed in our audit

-Our audit procedures, included, among other things: Evaluating the quality of the Company's budgeting process by comparing the actual results for the year with original prior period forecasts, and taking these observations into consideration in the sensitivity analysis performed; Testing the design and implementation of the Company's selected key impairment-related internal controls; Assisted by our own valuation specialists: assessing the compliance of the methodology applied in the Company's impairment model against the requirements of the relevant financial reporting standards, and checking the mathematical accuracy and internal consistency of the impairment model; challenging the key assumptions in the model by reference to the approved budgets, as discussed above, and also by comparing the gross premiums written, development of volume of policies sold and loss ratios to historical results and to industry data, comparing the forecasted growth rates, and the discount rate to the ones used in the insurance industry; considering the sensitivity of the outcome of the impairment model to changes in key assumptions and assessing the effects of such changes on the recoverable amount and the resulting impairment loss, if any;
+Our audit procedures, included, among other things:

+- Evaluating the quality of the Company's budgeting process by comparing the actual results for the year with original prior period forecasts, and taking these observations into consideration in the sensitivity analysis performed; - Testing the design and implementation of the Company's selected key impairment-related internal controls; - Assisted by our own valuation specialists: - assessing the compliance of the methodology applied in the Company's impairment model against the requirements of the relevant financial reporting standards, and checking the mathematical accuracy and internal consistency of the impairment model; - challenging the key assumptions in the model by reference to the approved budgets, as discussed above, and also by comparing the gross premiums written, development of volume of policies sold and loss ratios to historical results and to industry data, comparing the forecasted growth rates, and the discount rate to the ones used in the insurance industry; - considering the sensitivity of the outcome of the impairment model to changes in key assumptions and assessing the effects of such changes on the recoverable amount and the resulting impairment loss, if any; - Assessing impairment-related disclosures in the financial statements against the requirements of the financial reporting standards.